 We’re going to examine the main insights of the Twitter Pestel analysis in this article.
-We aim to investigate how international business environment factors affect Twitter, Inc in 2022.
+We aim to investigate how international business environment factors affect Twitter, Inc. in 2024.

 This free pestle analysis example will help you better understand the relevance and uses of the PESTEL framework.